simonw/til/mastodon/verifying-github-on-mastodon.md

     <link href="https://fedi.simonwillison.net/@simon" rel="me">

 Getting a verified link to GitHub is a tiny bit trickier.
-GitHub _does_ support `rel=me` - but only on two of the links in your profile:
+GitHub _does_ support `rel=me` - but only for one of the link fields in your profile:

 <img width="335" alt="The edit profile form on GitHub, with a number of different form fields" src="https://user-images.githubusercontent.com/9599/202298033-fd78a7c0-1c83-4b37-b708-ef65038c1443.png">